6 Tips for Your Professional Development

 Do Not Underestimate the Power of the Handshake.

-We are fairly certain the incoming generation is unsure about this action.
+I am fairly certain the incoming generation is unsure about this action.
 It seems to be confined for those of a certain age, dressed in business attire, working in an office.

 People’s hands are so full these days, and a large culprit – cell phone, and eye contact is lacking – looking at cell phone.
 Another tip, put down your cell phone.